 5. Financial Management

-Homeowners associations need funds to maintain common areas, enforce the rules, and make sure the community runs smoothly.
-The board is in charge of ensuring the HOA is financially stable and can make all its payments.
+Owners associations need funds to maintain common areas, enforce the rules, and make sure the community runs smoothly.
+The board is in charge of ensuring the HOA/COA is financially stable and can make all its payments.
 They prepare the annual budget, create financial reports, collect fees, and manage the reserves.

-HOA board duties include working with the HOA manager or management company.
-If a community outsources its operations and financial management to a professional, the board is responsible for coordinating, consulting with, and working with them.
+If a community outsources its operations and financial management to an association management company, the board is responsible for coordinating, consulting with, and working with the association management company.

-What are the different HOA board member responsibilities?
-Here are the most common roles of HOA board members.
+The following are are the most common roles of HOA/COA board members.

-Much like an organization president, the HOA president duties revolve around leadership.
+Much like an organization president, the president duties revolve around leadership.
 The president represents the community to all other parties.
-They work closely with HOA managers, vendors, homeowners, and other board members to ensure the community is heading in the right direction.
+They work closely with HOA/COA managers, vendors, homeowners, and other board members to ensure the community is heading in the right direction.

-Not all homeowners associations will have an HOA vice president.
-If they do, though, the HOA vice president duties mainly revolve around substituting for the president in their absence.
+Not all owners associations will have a vice president.
+If they do, though, the vice president duties mainly revolve around substituting for the president in their absence.
 The vice president must know how to conduct all the president’s duties, including presiding over meetings and facilitating decision-making processes within the board.

 In addition, the secretary is in charge of keeping all of the community’s official documents.
 These include meeting minutes, governing documents, contracts, and membership lists.
 The secretary also takes minutes and ensures a quorum during meetings.
 In addition, the secretary is usually responsible for sending notices to the members about meetings and other HOA business.

-Financial management is vital for any homeowners association.
-That’s why the HOA treasurer is an incredibly important position.
-HOA treasurer duties typically include overseeing the association’s financial operations.
+Financial management is vital for any owners association.
+That’s why the treasurer is an incredibly important position.
+Treasurer duties typically include overseeing the association’s financial operations.
 They often take the lead when it comes to drafting the community budget with the finance committee.

 Furthermore, the treasurer is in charge of monitoring the community’s income and spending, collecting fees, issuing payments to vendors, paying taxes, and preparing reports.
 They are also responsible for overseeing the financial audit at the end of each fiscal year.
 Often, they also serve as the head of the budget or finance committee.